DigitalMoneyMyanmar/wppg-documentation/README.md

 </html>
 ```

 > In web form, we don't need to call authenticate request.
+Merchant can also provide phone number which will be filled automatically in OTP screen request.